 4) Click on a previously created Entitlement group name and you will see the following:

-This is a good way to limit who can access certain products as they can be Denied for everyone else in the organization by using the Product-level or Default-level access controls and Allowed (by adding to the Allowed Application list) only for the users in a particular Entitlement group.
+This is a good way to limit who can access certain products as they can be Denied for everyone else in the organization by using the Product-level or Default-level access controls and Allowed (by adding to the Allowed Product list) only for the users in a particular Entitlement group.

 Note: it's important to keep in mind that all Allowed entitlements are additive across all of a user's Entitlement groups.
 If a user is in multiple Entitlement groups, that user will have access to all of the Allowed entitlements defined by all of their groups together.
-If the option for Include Allowed Application from the Entitlement country is turned on for one of the user's groups, even if it's off for the other groups, the user will have access to all the Allowed applications for their Entitlement country as well as all of the products in the Allowed Applications list for all of their groups.
+If the option for Include Allowed Product from the Entitlement country is turned on for one of the user's groups, even if it's off for the other groups, the user will have access to all the Allowed products for their Entitlement country as well as all of the products in the Allowed Products list for all of their groups.

 The same user can belong to several entitlement groups (all belonging to the same Entitlement Country).
 In such cases, the list of entitlements that the user is allowed to access is defined by all the groups together.
-In other words, applications that are available to at least one group will be available to the user.
+In other words, products that are available to at least one group will be available to the user.

 Other Language Sources